ninepielabs/np-nt/README.md

-# npnxt
+# np-nt

-npnxt(nine pie next tools), which is a collection of tools for Next.js app.
+np-nt is a collection of tools for Next.js app.

 ## Usage
 ```
-yarn add npnxt
+yarn add np-nt
 ```

 ## LICENSE